 As we escaped Loehmann’s we drove through a Burger King for beverages.

-shopping had dehydrated Elizabeth and me.
+Holiday shopping had dehydrated Elizabeth and me.
 The drive-through attendant took pity on us.
 She noticed Cassie and gave her a kid’s drink for free.
 Who says the holiday spirit is dead?

 Thankfully, we only had to drive for about an hour to go the mile from the mall back to our house.
 I will not go to a mall next year.
 I think I said that before.